Cocomale/Charlotte_Restaurants/README.md

 # Charlotte_Restaurants
-Extract specific restaurants with reviews in the city of Charlotte, NC
+Extract specific restaurants (bars and nightclubs actually) with reviews in the city of Charlotte, NC

 1. Create a project in the Google Cloud portal: https://console.cloud.google.com/